tengcharmaine/tp/docs/UserGuide.md

 ![addnoteapp2.png](images/addnoteapp2.png)

-3. New note will appear in the patient notes panel.
-If notes already exists, the new note will be appended to the previous notes on a new line.
+3. New note will appear in the patient list panel.
+If notes already exist, the new note will be appended to the previous notes on a new line.

 ![addnoteapp4.png](images/addnoteapp4.png)